 Please – if you see yourself in this post, see your doctor right away.
 There is help available.
 Aromatherapy is a wonderful complementary tool in your healthcare toolkit to take charge of your overall well-being.

-Through doing research for Christine’s circumstances, I created an essential oil blend to address anxiety and depression called Peace Ease Aromatherapy Roller Ball.
-I create custom blends based on your specific concerns, but Peace Ease is a wonderful way to get started if you’re simply feeling anxious.
+Through doing research for Christine’s circumstances, I created an essential oil blend to address anxiety and depression called Anxiety Ease Aromatherapy Roller Ball.
+I create custom blends based on your specific concerns, but Anxiety Ease is a wonderful way to get started if you’re simply feeling anxious.
 We all have moments of anxiety – we all do – it’s not just you!

 How can I help you today?
 I’d love to talk with you, especially when I am at the fairs and festivals.
-If you need a consultation, I work mainly through Skype or on the phone, so you don’t even have to leave your home if you don’t want to.
 My aromatherapy studio is open as well, so we can work together there, if you prefer.

 Please let me show you how you can easily take charge of your overall well-being.
 Call or email or fill out a contact form today.